Become a HCVP Landlord

 - HCVP Newsletter: this publication keeps landlords and HCVP participants up-to-date on program changes, answers commonly asked questions, advertises trainings conferences and much more.

-A Landlord Briefing is required for all new landlords prior to signing an HCVP contract.
+A Landlord Briefing is recommended for all new landlords.
 It will provide information and resources to develop a better understanding of the program.
 Topics include advertising available units, screening applicants, understanding landlord/tenant processing information, security deposits, the inspection process, rent reasonableness, the responsibilities of landlords and tenants, and more.

 View the Landlord Briefing Presentation (PDF)